KirilStrezikozin/BakeMaster-Blender-Addon/README.md

 <!-- Intro -->
 BakeMaster is an add-on specified for baking various texture maps <br/>and created for Blender - open-source 3D Computer graphics software. <br/>Along with its intuitive and convenient workflow baking process becomes a pleasure. <br/>Created from scratch for users who can't stand wasting time, <br />and yearn for most functionality and cutting-edge features.

-> BakeMaster Blender Add-on is under active development. <br />Links in this README aren't working. <br />Stay tuned for Announcments ✅
+> <span style="color:red">BakeMaster Blender Add-on is under active development.
+> Stay tuned for Announcments ✅</span>

 ---